NicolasBillerey/xhyper/README.md

 Remark: The programs were run using Magma V2.28-9 either on a 2.35/3.35 Ghz 32 core AMD EPYC 7452 machine with 512 Gb from Laboratoire de Mathématiques Blaise Pascal in Université Clermont Auvergne or on a personal computer.

-Last modifications: March 21, 2025
+Last modifications: April 16, 2025

 ********************************
 Volume I - signature (11,11,p) (<a href="https://arxiv.org/abs/2205.15861">arXiv:2205.15861</a>)